-- serious illness, which must be documented by a note addressed to the Associate Dean for Student Affairs from Loyola's Student Health Service - emergency situation, which must be reported to the Associate Dean for Student Affairs or designate, citing evidence for granting an authorized absence, who approves the absence in consultation with the Course/Clerkship Director
+• serious illness, which must be documented by a note addressed to the Associate Dean for Student Affairs (or designate) from Loyola's Student Wellness Center

+• emergency situation, which must be reported to the Associate Dean for Student Affairs (or designate), who approves the absence in consultation with the Course/Clerkship Director if provided evidence for granting an authorized absence

-The Associate or Assistant Dean for Student Affairs and the Course/Clerkship Director (or Coordinator) will determine the date and time of the rescheduled exam.
-The Associate Dean or Assistant Dean for Student Affairs have final authority on setting new date.
+The Associate or Assistant Dean for Student Affairs (or designate) and the Course/Clerkship Director (or Coordinator) will determine the date and time of the rescheduled exam.
+The Associate Dean or Assistant Dean for Student Affairs has final authority on setting the new date.
 Exams must be rescheduled immediately upon the student's return to class in cases of sudden illness or emergency situations.
 The student will get an email from the Course/Clerkship Coordinator confirming date and time of the rescheduled exam.
 The student is required to respond to the coordinator within 24 hours of this email.
 Unauthorized absence from an examination generally results in a score of zero for which the consequence is normally failure of the course.